What Can Your Online Shop Do for the Chinese New Year?

 A Guide to Different Customer Types for Sales & Customer Service

 Sometimes, negative feedback reveals things about your online shop that you might not realise.
-There might be some confusion with your website’s navigation, your checkout, product descriptions, or your delivery options.
+There might be some confusion with your website’s navigation, your checkout, product images, product descriptions, or your delivery options.

 Paying attention here might improve the site’s performance and your shop’s conversion rate.
 After all, not everyone who finds something wrong or confusing on your site is going to let you know.
 The majority of users will just leave your website.

-If you see certain aspects of your business have confused your customers in the past, try creating a FAQ section for your website.
+If you see certain aspects of your business have confused your customers in the past, here's another reason to create an FAQ section for your website.

 For example, Snowbird Ski Resorts handled this one-star review perfectly: